Leave a Message

 Scott Harmeyer July 9, 2025

 Buying a home is one of the most significant investments a person can make.
 In Avon, Indiana, a rapidly growing community just west of Indianapolis, the real estate market is thriving with new builds and established neighborhoods alike.
-Before closing on a property, however, homebuyers must navigate an essential step: the home inspection.
-This comprehensive review helps buyers better understand the property's condition, negotiate repairs, or walk away if serious issues arise.
-Here’s a detailed breakdown of the home inspection process, tailored specifically for Avon, Indiana, buyers.
+Before closing on a property, buyers must navigate an essential step: the home inspection.
+Here is a detailed breakdown of the process, tailored specifically for Avon buyers.

 What Is a Home Inspection?

-A home inspection is a professional, visual assessment of a house’s physical structure and systems, from the roof to the foundation.
+A home inspection is a professional, visual assessment of a house's physical structure and systems, from the roof to the foundation.
 Licensed inspectors evaluate components like plumbing, electrical, HVAC, roofing, insulation, and more.
-In Indiana, inspectors must be licensed by the state and follow standards established by the Indiana Professional Licensing Agency (IPLA).
-This ensures consistent inspection practices across the state, including in Avon.
+In Indiana, inspectors must be licensed by the state and follow standards established by the Indiana Professional Licensing Agency (IPLA), ensuring consistent inspection practices statewide, including in Avon.

 When Does the Inspection Occur?

-The inspection typically occurs shortly after the seller accepts the buyer’s offer and before finalizing the purchase.
-In most purchase agreements in Avon, Indiana, the buyer has a set inspection period—often between 7 to 10 days—to complete the process.
+The inspection typically occurs shortly after the seller accepts the buyer's offer and before finalizing the purchase.
+In most purchase agreements in Avon, the buyer has a set inspection period, often between 7 to 10 days, to complete the process.
 This window allows buyers to arrange the inspection, review the report, and submit a request for repairs or concessions based on the findings.

 Choosing a Qualified Inspector

 In Indiana, home inspectors must pass a licensing exam, complete approved training, and carry liability insurance.
 Buyers in Avon should verify the inspector's credentials through the Indiana PLA website.
-It's also wise to read online reviews or ask local real estate agents for recommendations.
-Selecting a certified inspector with experience in the local housing stock—whether older homes in Avon’s established communities or newer builds in areas like Woodcreek Crossing or Mapleton at Wynn Farms—ensures a more thorough evaluation.
+It is also wise to read online reviews or ask local real estate agents for recommendations.
+Selecting a certified inspector with experience in the local housing stock, whether older homes in Avon's established communities or newer builds in areas like Woodcreek Crossing or Mapleton at Wynn Farms, ensures a more thorough evaluation.

 What the Inspection Covers

-Standard inspections in Avon, Indiana, evaluate structural elements (like walls, ceilings, and foundations), major systems (electrical, HVAC, plumbing), roofing, attic insulation, windows, doors, and exterior features.
-Inspectors may also check for visible mold, signs of pest damage, water intrusion, or drainage issues—especially important in areas with Indiana’s variable climate.
+Standard inspections in Avon evaluate structural elements like walls, ceilings, and foundations, major systems including electrical, HVAC, and plumbing, roofing, attic insulation, windows, doors, and exterior features.
+Inspectors may also check for visible mold, signs of pest damage, water intrusion, or drainage issues, which matter given Indiana's variable climate.
 Detached garages, decks, and outbuildings may be included depending on the agreement and property layout.

 What It Doesn't Cover

-A general home inspection isn’t exhaustive.
-It doesn’t include inside walls, sewer lines, chimneys, or testing for asbestos, radon, or mold—unless additional testing is requested.
-In Avon, radon is a common concern, as much of Indiana has elevated radon levels.
+A general home inspection is not exhaustive.
+It does not include inside walls, sewer lines, chimneys, or testing for asbestos, radon, or mold, unless additional testing is requested.
+In Avon, radon is a common concern, since much of Indiana has elevated radon levels.
 Buyers should consider optional testing for radon gas or a sewer scope inspection, particularly for older homes with cast iron or clay pipes.

 What to Expect on Inspection Day